 About the Neighborhood Development Collaborative

-The Neighborhood Development Collaborative (NDC), is a 501(c)3 community development corporation composed of 19 Front Range affordable housing and community development organizations.
+The Neighborhood Development Collaborative (NDC), is a 501(c)3 composed of 20 Front Range affordable housing and community development organizations.

 Our mission is to provide affordable housing, community-oriented commercial development, and comprehensive housing resources for disinvested communities across Metro Denver; educate metro-area stakeholders and municipalities about the importance of affordable housing; and decrease the percentage of metro-area residents who are housing-cost burdened by facilitating strategic collaboration between members.

 Collectively, NDC members have supported nearly 23,000 Colorado households by providing affordable homeownership and rental opportunities, and have served many more through housing counseling and other community programs.

 Archway Communities operates rental housing communities throughout the Denver Metro Area.
 In addition to providing quality housing, Archway Communities is helping families improve their economic and social well-being by providing on-site services for adults and children.
 These include referrals to other community service providers, on-site food pantries, enrichment classes such as English as a Second language for adults as well as after school and summer programming for our children.

 The Aurora Housing Authority (AHA) is committed to providing safe, decent, affordable housing to our community.
 AHA proudly serves many different groups including working families, single parents, disabled residents, seniors, people experiencing homelessness, and veterans.